The Clue of the Velvet Mask: 1969 revision

 Nancy's haircolor is changed to titian, George's from black to brown, and the story eliminates subplots and extraneous descriptive vocabulary, including non-essential scenes and passages, including descriptive and humorous passages where Nancy works undercover as a file clerk and finds the work unappealing.
 Additionally, the revised version removes questionable (in 1969) descriptive elements of George's drugged status and hypodermics.
 Strangely, the revision also eliminates the importance of George's recovery; although she leads investigators to the scene of the kidnapping, Mr. Drew is nearly as instrumental in finding Nancy as George.
-Her discovery of a dress button Nancy has planted at the scene is downplayed.
+Nancy and Bess have been caught spying by the Velvet gang, and are bound and gagged, helpless prisoners.
+George's discovery of a dress button Nancy has planted at the scene is downplayed.
 In the original version, Nancy has changed clothes, so only George knows what Nancy and Bess were wearing when they disappeared.

 Other editions

 This book was the first promotional release for the 1959 debut of the Nancy Drew Reader's Club.
 The covers of volumes released in this group are two-toned pastels, featuring full color jackets and frontispieces, as well as eight double-page drawings by artist Polly Bolian.
 Bolian depicts Nancy as a strawberry-blond, but with the short tousled "Audrey Hepburn" hairstyle worn by many young women at the time, and tailored, preppy 1950s ensembles.
 These editions had internal references to other volumes removed, and contain no clues of sequencing.
-Bolian adapts, with less action, the same scene as the original frontispiece, for the cover art; Nancy and Bess, in vivid 1950's shirtwaist dresses, spy on Mr. Tombar from a ruined garden.
+Bolian adapts, with less action, the same scene as the original frontispiece, for the cover art; Nancy and Bess, in vivid 1950s shirtwaist dresses, spy on Mr. Tombar from a ruined garden.